gmc-code/PC-microbit-micropython/docs/python_for_microbit/functions.rst

 Functions with parameters
 -----------------------------

-| Functions can be more powerful by using `parameters`.
+| Functions can be more flexible when they use `parameters`.
 | A parameter is the variable in the parentheses of the function which allows information to be passed to the function.
 | An argument is the value in the parentheses that is sent to the function when it is called.
 | In the code below, ``name`` is the parameter, and ``"beginner"`` and ``"user"`` are the arguments.